Meeco/docs/guides/oidc/oidc4vp.md

 **Request**

 * Organisation (header, optional)
-* Name – title string
+* Name – Title string
-* Description – explains the purpose for which the request is created
+* Description – Explains the purpose for which the request is created
 * Verifier
   * [DID](../dids/did-methods.md)
   * Name
-* Expiration Date – timestamp the request token expires
+* Expiration Date – Timestamp the request token expires
 * Redirect Base URI
 * [Presentation Definition](../presentation-definitions.md)

-**Responses**
+**Response**

 The presentation request object that includes an unsigned JWT.
 The client calling this endpoint (e.g. verifier system) is responsible for adding the signature.